Asset Management Using Tenable

 License Assets Sorted by Type

 This widget identifies licensed asset types present in the environment of the organization.
 Hosts, web applications, domain records, containers, and cloud instances are examples of licensed asset types.
-Tenable Web Application Security (WAS), Tenable, and Tenable Asset Data is necessary for this widget to function.
+Tenable Web Application Security (WAS), Tenable, and Tenable Asset management Data is necessary for this widget to function.
 Tenable.cs, Tenable Lumin, and Attack Surface Management.

 Most Popular Operating Systems

 In this widget, the various operating systems that can be found in the environment are represented as a percentage.
 Managers can plan tasks and corrective action using this information.
 The chart lists the Top 10 most popular operating systems, but this value can be changed to suit local needs.
-When creating remediation tasks, managers can use this data to calculate the mitigation effort needed based on the volume of assets.
+When creating remediation tasks, managers can use this data to calculate the mitigation effort needed based on the volume of asset management.
 The licensed Tenable Vulnerability Management (Nessus, NNM) is necessary for this widget.

 Assets sorted by asset type

 This widget categorizes the various asset types present in the environment of the organization.
 Hosts, web applications, domain records, containers, and cloud instances are examples of asset types.
 By determining the types of assets that are present in the environment, organizations can reduce potential security risks and support compliance efforts.
-The licensed Tenable Web Application Security (WAS), Tenable, and Tenable Asset Data from Tenable Vulnerability Management are necessary for this widget to function.
+The licensed Tenable Web Application Security (WAS), Tenable, and Tenable Asset management Data from Tenable Vulnerability Management are necessary for this widget to function.
 Attack Surface Management, cs, and Tenable Lumin.

 hosts with Web Application Scanning (WAS) vulnerabilities